exseivier/not-alike/README.md

 not-alike -g test/seqs/Cgla.genome.fasta -ws 1000 -ss 100 -db test/db/noCgla2.txt -e 10 -i 50 -q 50 -t megablast
 ```

 This command pipeline requires two input files, one is the fasta file of the genome of interest (or query genome), and the another is a file that contains the name of the BLAST DB formated files of the genomes that are wanted to be in the database (in this example noCgla2.txt).
 This file must be inside the folder that holds all BLAST DB formatted files.
 The first file is set with the -g flag and the second with the -db flag.
-Parameters such as: e-value (-e), identity percentage (-i) and query HSP coverage pewrcentage (-q) cutoff values are also set with the corresponding flags.
+Parameters such as: e-value (-e), identity percentage (-i) and query HSP coverage percentage (-q) cutoff values are also set with the corresponding flags.
 The stringency of the analysis can be moduled changing those parameters values.

 ### Download & install